 Leadership

 There were difficult losses too.
 My late wife of 44 years, Susan Parker, was diagnosed with terminal cancer two months after our acquisition by EY and died in 2014.
 Susan supported me throughout the difficult startup years and prioritized our culture of service to the public over profits.
-Regrettably, a few of our successes did not fare well in the long term.
-Finally, my efforts to develop real estate in Pittsburgh and innovate using the TTT model resulted in costly dry holes for friends and investors who generously funded my ill-fated pursuits.

-The following stories explore both the substance and the processes that led to our success, as well as lessons learned along the way.
+The following stories explore both the substance and the processes that led to success, as well as lessons learned along the way.

 Key experiences include: